vtex-apps/adyen-platforms/docs/README.md

 ### Installing the App

 1. Install this app in the desired account using the CLI command `vtex install vtex.adyen-platforms`.
-2. In your admin sidebar, select `Adyen for Platforms` under the **Marketplace** section.
+2. In your admin sidebar, search for `Adyen for Platforms`.
+This will bring you to the Adyen for Platforms settings page.
 3. Select the `Settings` tab:
    - Enter your Platform API credentials.
-To find them:
+To find them, log in to Adyen's admin interface and do the following:
       - Switch from `Company` account to `Merchant` account
       - Under the **Developers** menu, select `API credentials`
       - Select the username that follows this format `ws\_[123456]@MarketPlace.[YourPlatformAccount]`, if there is no username in that format, see **Creating New Web Service User**